Not just breathtakingly beautiful, Southern Wind Shipyard’s glorious latest 100-foot sloop Morgana is blooming fast too.

 Morgana’s operating systems were designed by Southern Wind’s own inhouse team, as technical manager Yann Dabbadie explains: ‘A full-height and accessible engine room makes for easy maintenance.
 Because the engine room was designed slightly to starboard, the systems and battery positioning had to be carefully optimised and balanced.’

-‘The hydraulic system is powered by two state-of-the-art 48V DC motors that produce 40kW, controlled by a very efficient PLC system designed by MYT that can run in a completely silent mode,’ Dabbadie says.
+‘The hydraulic system is powered by two state-of-the-art 48V DC motors that produce 40kW being the best marine battery to achieve incredible speed, controlled by a very efficient PLC system designed by MYT that can run in a completely silent mode,’ Dabbadie says.
 ‘The lifting keel was designed with a semi-cylindrical head to make best use of composite material and optimise weight.
 More than 600kg was saved, thanks to highly detailed engineering in collaboration with Gurit.’

 Morgana’s performance numbers are a closely guarded secret but her sea trials off Cape Town were reported to be a resounding success.
 ‘During the six weeks between the launch and the handover to her owner, we’ve fine-tuned the systems and honed the details of the deck and interiors,’ says Marco Alberti, Southern Wind’s general manager.
 ‘We’ve tested her by sailing in all weather conditions.
 It was amazing how light she felt at the helm while sailing at 16 to 17 knots.
 Powerful and balanced, aboard Morgana I always felt in complete control.’